Why is the school called Chronos?

 Most “homework” is completed at school.
 Students complete math, writing, diagramming, Latin/Greek and analytical reading assignments during classes and Tutorial Period.
 At home students eagerly & voluntarily share what they’ve learned with their parents—that’s better than homework.

-Yes, each K-8th grade students receives one hour per week of individual tutoring to use for math, writing, language and/or presentation preparation.
+Yes, each K-8th grade student receives one hour per week of individual tutoring to use for math, writing, language and/or presentation preparation.

 Is individual tutoring included?